Greenplum Database 4.3.2 Release Notes

 You can download Greenplum extensions packages from Pivotal Network and install them using the Greenplum Packager Manager (gppkg).
 See the Greenplum Database Utility Guide for details.

 Note that Greenplum Package Manager installation files for extension packages may release outside of standard Database release cycles.
-Therefore, for the latest install and configuration information regarding any supported database package/extension, go to the Dell EMC Support site and download Primus Article 288189 from the knowledge base (Requires a valid login to the Dell EMC Support site).
+Therefore, for the latest install and configuration information regarding any supported database package/extension, go to the Support site and download Primus Article 288189 from our knowledge base (Requires a valid login to the EMC Support site).